Jirinrin/AYA/README.md

 Picture manipulation relevant commands:
 - `.move-to`: move tagged pictures to tag folders
 - `.move-fro`: move pictures from tag folders to shared folders
+- `.config`: the programme will use move-to and move-fro to move to a certain pre-set display config
+  - Current available macros:
+    - meh (both meh and neh are shown)
+    - neh (neh is showed, meh is hidden)
+    - 0 (both meh and neh are hidden)
 - You can supply an argument after either of these commands to specify pictures with what tag you want to move

 ## How to build exe